circlefin/malachite/specs/english/README.md

 - A Byzantine validator that is the proposer of a round may broadcast multiple proposal messages, carrying distinct proposed values, in that round.
   This behaviour constitutes an equivocation attack.
-  - A correct validator could in thesis only consider the first proposal message received for a round, say it proposes `v`.
+  - A correct validator could in theory only consider the first proposal message received for a round, say it proposes `v`.
     The problem of this approach is that `2f + 1` validators might accept, or even decide, a different value `v' != v`.
+    In contrast to algorithms from theoretical papers, a process running Tendermint consensus terminates a consensus instance after it has decided; it will no longer react on messages from that instance or send messages for that instance.
+In contrast, in theoretical algorithms, even after deciding, validators keep on participating and sending messages.
+In the theoretical setting these validators will help the validator, who only considered to first proposal of a faulty proposer, to make progress.
+In Tendermint consensus, this help is not there.
+Thus there is a liveness issue:
     By ignoring the equivocating proposal for `v'`, the validator will not be able to vote for or decide `v'`, which in Tendermint consensus algorithm may compromise liveness.